aportno/utxo-blockchain-java/README.md

 old will be discarded, messages that have already been processed by a peer will be discarded, and by default, the sender of a message will discard the same message forwarded back to him.

-The most significant modification in this chapter is the removal of the central server.
-We replace the `BlockchainMessageServiceProvider` class with `PeerServer`.